TUIlmenauAMS/Python-Audio-Coder/README.md

 Usage: python3 psyacprefilterToFile.py audiofile.wav [quality]

-default for quaity is 100, higher number give higher quality but leads to higher bit-rate
+default for quaity is 100, higher numbers give higher quality but leads to higher bit-rate

 Similarly, a file front-end for the post-filt is: psyacprefilterToFile.py